Tree-Shu-Zhao/KALAHash.pytorch/README.md

     └── classnames.txt
 ```

 For CIFAR-10, we download the [dataset](https://www.cs.toronto.edu/~kriz/cifar.html) and convert it to RGB images.
+You can download it from [Google Drive](https://drive.google.com/file/d/1Dvh4Aiz5n0rm29lwxpCUhz0qr-aY_UVP/view?usp=sharing)

 For NUS-WIDE, we obtain it from [DeepHash-pytorch
 ](https://github.com/swuxyj/DeepHash-pytorch).